SR Merchant Navy Class 35028 Clan Line: Preservation

 One month after finishing the farewell special, Clan Line was bought by the Merchant Navy Locomotive Preservation Society from British Railways for £3,850.
 The group had wanted 35022 Holland America Line, but it was sent to Woodham Brothers scrapyard in South Wales, before they could purchase it, so the group purchased Clan Line instead.
 Clan Line was one of the first preserved locomotives to participate in steam specials, and in 1974 hauled its first revenue-earning train in preservation from Basingstoke to Westbury.
 Its sister engine 35022 Holland American Line was eventually rescued from Barry Scrapyard in 1986.

 In the 1990s, 35028 Clan Line was chosen as the locomotive to haul the Belmond British Pullman using preserved Pullman carriages, with tours around Kent, Surrey, Oxford, Bath and Bristol.
 In September 1994, it was the first steam locomotive in the United Kingdom to be fitted with air brakes.
 In the early 2000s, when the locomotive went for overhaul, LNER Class A3 4472 Flying Scotsman took over those trains.

-As of January 2024, Clan Line is based at Stewarts Lane TMD, Battersea.
-It returned to mainline operation in October 2006, when it resumed British Pullman duties and hauling the occasional enthusiast specials, although in 2012, the locomotive was used on a number of Cathedrals Express trips, filling in for locomotives that were not available for the tours.
+The locomotive returned to mainline operation in October 2006, when it resumed British Pullman duties and hauling the occasional enthusiast specials.
+In 2012, the locomotive was used on a number of Cathedrals Express trips, filling in for locomotives that were not available for the tours.

 35028 Clan Line was the first Merchant Navy class locomotive to operate on the mainline in preservation.

 On 7 December 2018, Clan Line hauled the British Royal Train, taking the Prince of Wales to Cardiff Central railway station.